 Alternatively, your late husband, wife or civil partner must have paid National Insurance contributions, or they died as a result of an industrial accident or disease.

-The amount of Widowed Parent’s Allowance you get is based on how much your late husband, wife or civil partner paid in National Insurance contributions.
-The maximum you can receive is £121.95 a week.
+The amount of Widowed Parent’s Allowance you get is based on how much your late spouse or partner paid in National Insurance contributions.
+The maximum you can receive is £126.35 in the 2022/23 tax year.

 You’ll receive Widowed Parent’s Allowance until you either stop being entitled to Child Benefit, or you reach State Pension age.
 Other benefits may be affected if you receive Widowed Parent’s Allowance, so you must report it to your benefits office.